-Steven Walker is a leading advocate, barrister and attorney.
-An international commercial lawyer with a specialisation in arbitration, energy, commercial disputes, construction and engineering, he is based in South East Asia and works internationally.
+Steven Walker QC is a leading advocate, barrister and attorney.
+An international commercial lawyer with a specialisation in arbitration, energy, commercial disputes, construction and engineering, he is based in South East Asia, Europe and works internationally.

 ‘Steven Walker of Terra Firma Chambers is regarded as a leading advocate for energy disputes in South-East Asia.
-As one source noted, "he's very quick, able to see the key points and give the right wording.
+As one source noted, "he is very quick, able to see the key points and give the right wording.
 He makes complicated matters very simple.
-He's very familiar with how arbitrators think, what they want, even maybe what they dream!"
-He relocated permanently to Singapore in February 2014 and also maintains a regular presence in Malaysian disputes.'
+He is very familiar with how arbitrators think, what they want.........he also maintains a regular presence in Malaysian disputes."
 (Chambers & Partners Asia Pacific, 2016)

 Steven started his career as a solicitor in 1997.
 He called to the Scottish Bar in 1999, to the Cayman Islands Bar in 2007 and to the English Bar in 2008.
 He has been an accredited Mediator since 2003 and became an accredited arbitrator in 2011.
 He was appointed an ad hoc Advocate Depute in 2007 (criminal court prosecutor) by the Lord Advocate (Head